|Visit MPMC's website.|

 Kilani, who recently graduated from California State University with a degree in graphic design, is the marketing director at Dannmar Equipment, a manufacturer of automotive repair products.
 Of the specialty-equipment industry, Kilani says, “I couldn’t see myself anywhere else.
 It’s an eclectic marketplace with a very unique audience, and I love the challenge of marketing a company in a non-traditional way.
 This award came at the perfect time, and it's a tremendous step toward my goal of becoming debt-free.
 I truly appreciate the privilege.”

 The SEMA Loan Forgiveness Program is dedicated to aiding recent graduates in getting off to a successful start in their specialty-equipment career.
 SEMA offers a minimum of $1,000 toward outstanding student loans for individuals who are employed by SEMA-member companies.
-Applications for the next program are available at www.sema.org/scholarships.
+Applications for the next program open in December 2010 at www.sema.org/scholarships.

 you know that the SEMA Young Executives Network has more than 500